EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 ### Final Result

-Here is an image of all the PCB that I made.
+Here is an image of all the PCBs I made.
 The whole endeavor took me around 3 to 4 hours.
 With practice and no time loss in documentation the time taken to make these PCBs should have taken much lesser time.

 <p style="text-align: center;">
   <img class="aligncenter size-large wp-image-1648" alt="Printed circuit board with toner transfer method" src="/images/posts/2013/06/DSC09659-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09659-1024x576.jpg 1024w, /images/posts/2013/06/DSC09659-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" />